logo

 Additional Resources

-• ETS Rhode Island Praxis Exam Requirements: List of the various Praxis Core and Subject exams required for each of Rhode Island’s certificates.
+• ETS Rhode Island Praxis Exam Requirements: List of Praxis Core and Subject exams required for each of Rhode Island’s certificates.

 • General Educator Application: Rhode Island’s standard application for elementary and secondary teachers.
 This application is used for regular teaching certificates, adding certification areas, and reciprocity certificates.